Amber Heard takes the stand in Johnny Depp defamation trial - KESQ

 “When I was around Johnny, I felt like the most beautiful person in the world.
 He made me feel like a million dollars,” Heard testified.
 “It just felt very intense.”

-The two began seeing each other romantically in 2011, and Heard testified they’d spend days together at a time in a “bubble,” reading books and listening to music together, and then then he’d disappear.
+The two began seeing each other romantically in 2011.
+Heard testified they’d spend days together at a time in a “bubble,” reading books and listening to music together, then he’d disappear.

 Heard was asked by attorney Elaine Bredehoft if she remembered the first time Depp hit her.